mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 [Yaron Guez](https://www.yaronguez.com/) co-founder of [a buzzwordy consulting firm](https://www.trestian.com/#about)

-## Liz Gordon's satisfying career path
+## Liz Gordon's satisfying career trajectory

 One of the most affable people in _Aardvark'd_ is Liz Gordon, Fog Creek's recently-hired office manager.